Lucite Purses - Popular Bags of the 1940s

 Jeanne Lanvin

-She started on the fashion scene by being a milliner (hat maker) but soon became a fashion designer and couturier.
+She started on the fashion scene by being a milliner (hat maker), but soon became a fashion designer and couturier.

 Jeanne-Marie Lanvin

 Jeanne Lanvin designed wonderful clothing for her daughter Marguerite, something that inspired her and was the actual driving force behind her design creations.
-The beautiful designs of the dresses she made for her daughter was so admired by women, there grew a demand for adult versions of such exquisite clothing.
+The beautiful designs of the dresses she made for her daughter were so admired by women, there grew a demand for adult versions of such exquisite clothing.
 Lanvin soon after created clothing lines for women and young girls, becoming well known for her mother-and-daughter outfits.

 Her famous designs include: